 My most memorable hike has to be the Peak Bagger, New Zealand.

-Personally, the unimpeded views you gain during this track with topstravel above the bush line in the mountains of the South Island make the effort getting there worthwhile.
+Personally, the unimpeded views you gain with tops travel above the bush line on this trip make the climbing to get there worthwhile.
 I especially like to return time and time again to the Nelson region holidaying and more recently guiding.

 There is such a variety of landscapes displayed in the Abel Tasman, Kahurangi and Nelson Lakes National Parks that I never tire of them.
 Our South Island itineraries Ultimate South and Southern Slice get off to a great start in these parks before heading south.